 It was with 1986's seminal Virus Meadow, an album of rich melancholy, that And Also The Trees truly found their own identity.
 The audiences, especially French ones, were enraptured with the dramatic nature of their work, the dense, chiming guitars and the relentless rhythmic spirals that perfectly complement the poetic lyrics of singer Simon Huw Jones.

-And Also The Trees were invited to play the 7ème Ciel rooftop on 22 September 2008.
+The band were invited to play the 7ème Ciel rooftop in 2008.
 It was their first ever acoustic gig.
-The concert delighted the group so much that they released an acoustic album of some of their songs, called When the Rains Come, in 2009, and then followed it up with two acoustic European tours.
+The concert delighted them so much that they released an acoustic album of some of their songs, called When the Rains Come, in 2009, and then followed it up with two acoustic European tours.